Republican Corporation Commission hopefuls try to get voters' attention for runoff

 But anyone who has ever made a phone call in Oklahoma, paid a gas or electric bill to an investor-owned utility, had their house shaken by an earthquake or cashed a royalty check should know about the Oklahoma Corporation Commission.
 Its regulatory reach stretches from cotton gins to pipeline networks to common carriers to telecommunications.

-The OCC is headed by three commissioners elected to staggered six-year terms.
-Term limits for the commissioners were enacted in 2010, and this year Dana Murphy — originally elected in 2008 — becomes the first commissioner ineligible for re-election.
+The commission is headed by three commissioners elected to staggered six-year terms.
+Term limits for the commissioners were enacted in 2010, and this year Dana Murphy — originally elected in 2008 — becomes the first commissioner ineligible for reelection.

 People are also reading…